Sonaliuyadav/ChatBot/README.md

 # ChatBot
-This project features a chatbot using Microsoft DialoGPT and Flask, with a responsive frontend built with HTML, CSS, JavaScript, and jQuery.
-It enables natural language conversations and includes setup instructions, dependencies, and fine-tuning tips for enhanced responses.
-# ChatBot

 This project features a chatbot built using Microsoft DialoGPT and Flask, with a responsive frontend designed with HTML, CSS, JavaScript, and jQuery.
 The chatbot supports natural language conversations and provides a seamless user experience.